 WHAT IS A RIP CURRENT?
 A rip current is a narrow channel of swift outbound water within a surf zone.
 A rip current's flow can exceed six feet per second – vigorous enough to overpower even a strong shore-bound swimmer.
-Though rip currents tend to form amid patterns of aggressive onshore winds and swell, any day with breaking waves can host rip currents – especially near piers, jetties, and sandbars.
+Though rip currents tend to form amid patterns of aggressive onshore winds and swell, rip currents can form every day and every beach – especially near piers, jetties, and sandbars.

-DO think of the cone as a collection of most likely tracks for the center of a particular hurricane.
+DO think of the cone as a collection of most likely tracks for the center of a particular tropical system.

-DO NOT simply focus on the cone's center line and dismiss its edges as unreasonable track outcomes.
-In a hurricane forecast situation, your WECT First Alert Weather Team will share with you a range of most likely storm tracks and purposefully omit the center line of a cone's display.
+DO NOT simply focus on the cone's centerline and dismiss its edges as unreasonable track outcomes.
+In a hurricane forecast situation, your First Alert Weather Team will share with you a range of most likely storm tracks and purposefully omit the centerline of a cone's display.

 DO consider that a hurricane's effects are often felt well outside the bounds of its forecast cone.

 DO NOT think "outside the cone" is equivalent to "all clear".
 Strong winds, flooding rains, and dangerous surf regularly occur dozens or hundreds of miles from a storm's center.
 Trust your First Alert Weather Team to not only analyze a particular storm's track but also what such a track means in terms of real, tangible impacts.